Making a Difference & Improving Lives

 Our aim is to buy high quality, ethically sourced and environmentally friendly products from disadvantaged producers from across the developing world in order to help people trade out of poverty.

 We are a relatively small family run business that looks to work with individual artisans, co-operatives and small businesses across the developing world.
-Tilnar Art, Besmo & Mo-Home is recognised by BAFTS, the British Association for Fair Trade Shops, as a fair trade importer.
+Tilnar Art is proud to be a member of BAFTS, the British Association for Fair Trade Shops and Suppliers.

 Tilnar Art predominantly buys from primary producers.
 We make advance payments for materials, to help our suppliers buy raw materials and this ensures that producers do not have to take on debts in order to complete our orders.
 We try to order regularly from each producer to maintain continuity of demand and we pay for all orders once the goods are ready in their countries of origin.